• State of Idaho

 • Summer Reading programs

-• ongoing used book sale on the Community Center porch
+• ongoing used book sales on the Community Center porch and in the Library Community Room

 Library History